Contact Us for a Free Consultation (213) 542-0979

 So, if you or a loved one is charged with the white collar crime of bank fraud in Los Angeles county, you should seek the advice of a criminal defense attorney immediately.
 I've been handling these bank fraud cases for the past 27 years at both the state and federal level.

-That's one thing that you really can't predict, which is whether or not a case is going to go state or federal.
-There are a number of factors that decide that.
+That's one thing that you can't predict, which is whether a case will be state or federal.
+Several factors decide that.
 First, who's investigating the case?
 If the feds are investigating it, they're usually going to be the ones who file the case.

-If on the other hand, the state is investigating it, they'll typically file the case unless they feel it's too sophisticated and too far-reaching in order for them to officially handle it.
+If, on the other hand, the state is investigating it, they'll typically file the case unless they feel it needs to be more sophisticated and more far-reaching for them to handle it officially.

-The biggest deciding factor in my opinion, as far as whether a bank fraud case will go state or federal has to do with the amount of money involved:
+The biggest deciding factor, in my opinion, as far as whether a bank fraud case will state or federal, has to do with the amount of money involved:

 • if you're talking millions of dollars, most of the time, that case is going to go federal;

-Also, they're going to look at the sophistication of the bank fraud, how it was accomplished, whether a computer was used, how many victims there were.
+They'll also examine the sophistication of the bank fraud, how it was accomplished, whether a computer was used, and the number of victims.

-These are all things that are going to be considered in deciding exactly how they're going to deal with the case, what the punishment is going to be and what the ramifications are going to be.
+These are all things that will be considered in deciding exactly how they will deal with the case, what the punishment will be, and what the ramifications will be.

 Defenses for Bank Fraud Charges

 So, bank fraud in today's world is taken seriously.
-Also, there's a number of different ways that the prosecutors can charge a bank fraud case against somebody.
+Also, there are several different ways that prosecutors can charge a bank fraud case against somebody.

-It's not just going into a bank and committing some sort of fraud.
-It's other forms of fraud that somehow connect to a bank that can trigger the bank fraud charges and punishment related to that.
+It's not just going into a bank and committing fraud.
+Other forms of fraud that somehow connect to a bank can trigger bank fraud charges and punishment related to that.

-While the prosecutor in a bank fraud case normally have a lot of evidence, it does not mean it's sufficient for a conviction.
+While the prosecutor in a bank fraud case normally has a lot of evidence, it does not mean it's sufficient for a conviction.

 • lack of intent,